MethodsAndPractices/vsteam/docs/Update-VSTeamBuildDefinition.md

 ## DESCRIPTION

-Reads a JSON file off disk and uses that file to update an existing build defintion in the provided project.
+Reads a JSON file off disk and uses that file to update an existing build definition in the provided project.

 You must call Add-VSTeamAccount before calling this function.